 The Mi 9 SE was announced in China alongside the Mi 9 (reviewed) and Mi 9 Explorer back in February 2019, but was not officially launched in the UK until 6 June.
-It is in essence a Mi 9 Lite, successor to the Mi 8 SE and Mi 8 Lite (reviewed), more compact and with some lesser specifications to meet a lower price point, but with the same key features and design as Mi 9 itself.
+It is in essence a Mi 9 Lite (which has since been announced), successor to the Mi 8 SE and Mi 8 Lite (reviewed), more compact and with some lesser specifications to meet a lower price point, but with the same key features and design as Mi 9 itself.

 In common with Mi 9 it has a full-display AMOLED panel with waterdrop-style notch and new in-display fingerprint sensor, a triple-lens camera that headlines with a 48Mp lens, and the same holographic glass body.
 To keep down costs it swaps out the Snapdragon 855 for a mid-range 712, and loses the wireless charging.
 With a fractionally smaller screen it is also more compact, and more comfortable for use in a single hand.

 Where to buy Mi 9 SE in the UK

 Now that Mi 9 SE is officially available in the UK you can buy direct from Xiaomi or eBuyer, with eBuyer offering a lower price (64GB at £305.99).
 There are two versions, with 64GB or 128GB of storage, officially priced at £349.99 and £399.99 respectively.
 By comparison, Mi 9 costs £499 with 64GB of storage, but is currently available from £349.98.

 Both capacities are available in Piano Black and Ocean Blue (we tested the latter here), though outside the UK Mi 9 SE is also available in Lavender Violet.